swcarpentry/collaborative-lesson-development/notes.md

 ## 2) Remember that you are building a community, not a lesson.

--   Lessons don't maintain themselves.
+Lessons don't maintain themelves.
+Unlike traditional academic work, which may have shelf time measured in years (if not longer), technical lessons do not maintain themselves.
+Versions change, dependencies break, and what was cutting edge in 2017 may be dated and less useful in 2018.
--   This should be made clear to contributors, with sustainability in mind.
+This needs to be clear to contributors, so they understand that this lesson is just the starting point.
+Sustainability needs to be front of mind.

--   So focus (as with all online activities) has to be on creating a community.
+The focus accordingly needs to be on creating a community.
+Authors cannot be expected to maintain continual vigilence on a lesson, but this is necessary if one expectes continual use of a lesson!
+By working online, creating opportunities for collaboration and contribution, many eyes can keep the lesson usable.
+As we note below,
+this only works if you make space for little contributions just as you do for larger ones.

 ## 3) Reduce, re-use, recycle.